Raymond Wladichuk

-Raymond Wladichuk (born November 7, 1987) is a former professional Canadian football defensive back.
+Raymond Wladichuk (born November 7, 1987) is a Canadian former professional football defensive back.
 He most recently played for the Hamilton Tiger-Cats of the Canadian Football League.
-He was drafted by the Tiger-Cats in the 2009 CFL Draft with the 38th pick in the fifth round, but returned to play with the Simon Fraser Clan after attending Hamilton's 2009 training camp.
+He was drafted by the Tiger-Cats in the 2009 CFL draft with the 38th pick in the fifth round, but returned to play with the Simon Fraser Clan after attending Hamilton's 2009 training camp.